ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ## 13. Enter the Owners of the New Multisig Wallet

-In the next step, Ethereum Classic multisig will ask you to enter all the owners for this wallet.
+In the next step, Catacomb ETC Wallet will ask you to enter all the owners for this wallet.
 We used the "Add new owner" link to add three persons who will control this wallet: Donald, Bob, and Alice.

 Then, you need to enter the ETC addresses controlled by Donald, Bob, and Alice that will be used to sign transactions for this multisig wallet.